 In summary, we consider that the removal of automatic end-of-day cash-out, a move to system-wide balancing and the introduction of ERM Charges would improve primary balancing, reduce secondary balancing and be positive for efficiency.
+However, the loss of publicly available scheduled quantity v flow information at major stations would be a modest detriment.

-The change to system-wide balancing should ensure that a Shipper does not get cashed-out for more than its RM.
+The change to system-wide balancing, together with the formulae for allocating balancing gas costs and credits in GTAC s8.8, would ensure that a Shipper does not get cashed-out for more than its RM on a day.
 Removing this uncertainty should modestly reduce this barrier to entry and improve competition.

-Because the incentives for First Gas to invest are expected to be largely a function of the price-quality economic regulation regime, we do not think that the design of the balancing arrangements will have a substantial bearing on First Gas' incentive to invest.
+Because the incentives for First Gas to invest are expected to be largely a function of the price-quality economic regulation regime, we do not think that the design of the balancing arrangements will have a substantial bearing on First Gas's incentive to invest.